The Effects of Complex Accretion Disk Geometry on Broadened Iron K$\alpha$ Lines: The Shakura-Sunyaev Disk

 The emissivity profiles associated with the Shakura-Sunyaev disk with $\dot{M} / \dot{M}_\text{Edd}=0.7$ are shown in Figure \ref{ss_emissivity}.
 With these emissivity profiles, we see the effect of the disk thickness.
 The inner accretion flow collects more rays than the flat disk as a result of the non-negligible scale height of the Shakura-Sunyaev disk.
-This effect is not exactly the same as with the constant aspect ratio disk.
-As one increases the thickness of the Shakura-Sunyaev disk, there is no enhancement of the rays at intermediate radii along the disk as occurs for the constant aspect ratio disk (shown in Figure \ref{wedge_beh}).
-This is largely since the scale-height of the Shakura-Sunyaev disks that we investigate are significantly smaller than the constant aspect ratio disks with larger aspect ratios of $\frac{h}{\rho}=0.5$ and $1$.
-In the case of the Shakura-Sunyaev disk with $\dot{M} / \dot{M}_\text{Edd}=17$, a similar enhancement of rays at intermediate radii as with the larger aspect ratio constant aspect ratio disks occurs.
+This effect is not exactly the same as with the constant-aspect-ratio disk.
+As one increases the thickness of the Shakura-Sunyaev disk, there is no enhancement of the rays at intermediate radii along the disk as occurs for the constant-aspect-ratio disk (shown in Figure \ref{wedge_beh}).
+This is largely since the scale-height of the Shakura-Sunyaev disks that we investigate are significantly smaller than the constant-aspect-ratio disks with larger aspect ratios of $\frac{h}{\rho}=0.5$ and $1$.
+In the case of the Shakura-Sunyaev disk with $\dot{M} / \dot{M}_\text{Edd}=17$, a similar enhancement of rays at intermediate radii is observed as with the thicker constant-aspect-ratio disks.

 In addition to the emissivity profiles, we have the line profiles associated with each of these different Shakura-Sunayev disks shown in Figure \ref{ss_lines} as well as the accompanying ratio plots of the lines from the Shakura-Sunyaev disk plus a power law of index $2$ divided by the flat disk plus a power law of index $2$ in Figure \ref{ss_ratios}.